-A company may be contemplated as an association of people who contribute money or money’s worth to a common fund and use it for a purpose.
-It is an artificial person which has a corporate legal entity different from its core members or shareholders and has a common authentication utilised for its signature.
-Hence, it has a few definite characteristic features which categorize it from the other types of an organisation.
+A company is referred to as an association of people who contribute money or money’s worth to a common fund and use it for a purpose.
+It is an artificial person that exists as a corporate legal entity which is different from its core members or shareholders and has a common authentication utilised for its signature.
+Hence, it has a few definite characteristic features which categorise it from the other types of an organisation.